HEAT PUMP

 Here we will look at the Viessmann Vitocal 200 air-to-water heat pump model, its monobloc version Vitocal 200-A and its split version Vitocal 200-S

-For the Split Vitocal 200-S version, the components are quite similar.
-The difference is that the condenser is not located in the outdoor unit (pictured right), but in the indoor unit.
-This necessarily requires the installation of refrigerant connections between the two units (whereas the 200-A only has hydraulic connections).
-This exposes the system to the risk of refrigerant leakage, and may complicate maintenance, depending on the skills available in your region.
+For the Split Vitocal 200-S version, the elements are quite similar.
+The difference is that the condenser is not located in the outdoor unit (element on the right in the photo) but in the indoor unit.
+This necessarily requires the installation of refrigerant connections between the two units (whereas in the first case of the 200-A only hydraulic connections are used).
+This can expose the system to the risk of refrigerant leakage and possibly complicate maintenance, depending on the skills available in your area.

 Aesthetics